-In 2019 we will begin to reach out to multiple vendors to continue evaluating the technology in the 3 West courtroom and jury assembly in order to budget for replacements in 2020 and beyond.
+The technology in the Boone 3 West courtroom and jury assembly room was installed in 2008.
+Due to its age we will continue to reach out to multiple vendors to resume evaluations of the technology in the 3 West Courtroom and Jury Assembly in order to budget for replacements in 2021 and beyond.